India can't have parallel legal systems for rich and poor: SC | Law-Order

 “India cannot have two parallel legal systems, one for the rich and resourceful and those who wield political power and the other for small men without resources without capabilities to gain justice.

-A bench of Justices D Y Chandrachud and M R Shah said district judiciary is the first point of interface with the citizens.
+The duty also falls on the State machinery to be committed to the rule of law and demonstrate its ability and willingness to follow the rules it itself makes, for its actions to not transgress into the domain of “governmental lawlessness”, the apex court said.

-"If the faith of citizens in the judiciary is to be preserved, it is the district judiciary on which attention must be focused," the bench said.
+A bench of Justices D Y Chandrachud and Hrishikesh Roy said judicial independence of the district judiciary is cardinal to the integrity of the entire system as district judiciary is the first point of interface with the citizens.

-The top court said trial court judges work amidst appalling conditions, lack of infrastructure, inadequate protection, and there are examples of judges being made targets when they stand up for what is right.
+''If the faith of the citizen in the administration of justice has to be preserved, it is to the district judiciary that attention must be focused as well as the 'higher' judiciary” the bench said.

-"The colonial mindset meted out to the district judiciary must change, it is only then that civil liberties for every citizen, be it accused victim or civil society will be meaningfully preserved in our trial courts which are the first line of defense for those who are being wronged," the bench said.
+The top court said trial court judges work amidst appalling conditions, lack of infrastructure, inadequate protection and there are examples of judges being made targets when they stand stand up for what is right.

-The apex court said the function of the judiciary as an independent institution is rooted in the concept of separation of powers.
+“The colonial mindset which pervades the treatment meted out to the district judiciary must change.
+It is only then that civil liberties for every stakeholder – be it the accused, the victims or civil society – will be meaningfully preserved in our trial courts which are the first line of defense for those who have been wronged,” the bench said.

-Individual judges must be able to adjudicate disputes following law unhindered by any other factors and for that reason, independence of the judiciary and each judge is a must, the bench said.
+The apex court said function of the judiciary as an independent institution is rooted in concept of separation of powers.

-Independence of individual judges also encompasses that they are independent of their superiors and colleagues, it said adding that our constitution specially envisages Independence of district judiciary which is mentioned in Article 50.
+Individual judges must be able to adjudicate disputes in accordance with law unhindered by any other factors and for that reason independence of judiciary and of each judge is a must, the bench said.

-"If District judiciary operates under the supervision of the high court then is it must secure its independence from external influence and control.
+Independence of individual judges also encompasses that they are independent of their superiors and colleagues, it said adding that our Constitution specifically envisages the independence of the district judiciary.
+This is implicit in Article 50 of the Constitution which provides that the State must take steps to separate the judiciary from the executive in the public services of the State, the bench said.

-"This compartmentalization of judiciary and executive should not be breached by the personal decision making of the judges and the conduct of court proceedings under the relevant acts," the bench said.
+“The district judiciary operates under the administrative supervision of the High Court which must secure and enhance its independence from external influence and control.

-The top court said there is no gainsaying that the judiciary should be immune to political pressures and considerations.
+''This compartmentalisation of the judiciary and executive should not be breached by interfering with the personal decision-making of the judges and the conduct of court proceedings under them,” the bench said.

-A judiciary susceptible to such pressures allows politicians to operate with impunity and criminality to flourish in the political apparatus of the state.
+The top court said ''there is no gainsaying that judiciary should be immune to political pressures and considerations.

-The apex court said the judges being undeterred in their commitment to follow the law and do justice should be cautious of launching a diatribe against state authorities without due care and diligence.
+''A judiciary susceptible to such pressures allows politicians to operate with impunity and incentivises criminality to flourish in the political apparatus of the State.''
+The apex court said that judges, while being undeterred in their commitment to follow the law and do justice, should be wary of launching into a diatribe against the State authorities without due care and reflection.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)